This recipe of Besan Ladoo with jaggery is not only healthy but it also saves time, labor & uses very little ghee as it’s a microwave recipe.

 Never!.
-If the mix is too dry then add little melted ghee but never dd milk or water as this would affect their shelf life.
+If the mix is too dry then add little melted ghee but never add milk or water as this would affect their shelf life.

 Q) How much should I roast Besan?

-- Roasting besan is the most important step in this recipe and this is where most people make mistake.
-If the gram flour is not roasted properly then you will have raw taste of besan while eating its laddu.
+- Roasting besan is the most important step in this recipe and this is where most people make mistakes.
+If the gram flour is not roasted properly then you will have a raw taste of besan while eating its laddu.

 - Another tip is its fragrance.
-When besan is sufficiently roasted then it gives wonderful aroma so that even your neighbours come to now that you are making besan ke laddu.
+When besan is sufficiently roasted then it gives a wonderful aroma so that even your neighbors come to know that you are making besan ke laddu.
 So, roast it till you are able to smell it.

 How To Make Besan Ke Laddu